- for Frequent Flyers90

 Other Barclays cards

-As you can see, the Arrival Plus is the sole card with an annual fee(after the first year), but it also offers the best sign-up bonus and best earnings rate on purchases.
+As you can see, the Arrival Plus is the sole card with an annual fee, but it also offers the best sign-up bonus and best earnings rate on purchases.
 If you’re just starting to dip your toe in the world of travel credit cards or maybe you’re in college and don’t have many expenses, one of these cards might be for you.
 While some people might be averse to paying an annual fee, the great earnings rate and lack of foreign transaction fees more than make up for it.

 Compare Barclaycard Arrival Plus™ World Elite MasterCard® to other Cards